Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

+and over a dense open subscheme $\cA^\diamond_G\subset \cA_G$, the preimage $h_G^{-1}(\cA^\diamond_G)\subset \cM_G$ is a torsor under the action of $\cP_G$.\footnote{We note that, for the purposes of this paper, the diamond locus $\cA_G^\diamond$ is slightly larger than that used in \cite{ngo2010lemme}, see the discussion around Definition \ref{def: diamond for G}.}

-For the rest of this introduction, we will restrict to this open locus $\cA_G^\diamondsuit$.
-We will work with $\cP_G$ directly, noting that it is traditional to choose a section and identify $\cP_G$ and $\cM_G$.
-The abelian group stack $\cP_G$ is in fact a Beilinson 1-motive; which is to say, it is essentially an abelian variety up to component group and gerbe structure.
-In particular, there is a well defined notion of dual for $\cP_G$ (see Section \ref{sec: duality of B1Ms} for a detailed discussion).
+For the rest of the introduction, we restrict to the open locus $\cA^\diamond_G$.
+We will work with $\cP_G$ directly, noting that one can choose a section for $h_G$ and identify $\cP_G$ with $\cM_G$ over $\cA^\diamond_G$.
+The abelian group stack $\cP_G$ is in fact a Beilinson $1$-motive over $\cA^\smooth$, i.e. it is essentially an abelian variety up to component group and gerbe structure.
+In particular, there is a well-defined notion of dual for $\cP_G$ (see Section \ref{sec: duality of B1Ms} for an exposition).

-Up to a choice of Killing form, one may identify the Hitchin bases $\cA_G\simeq \cA_{G^\vee}$, where $G^\vee$ is the Langlands dual group of $G$.
-Motivated by the framework of mirror symmetry put forth by Strominger, Yao, and Zaslow, Hausel and Thaddeus conjectured that $\cP_G$ is dual to $\cP_{G^\vee}$ \cite{hausel-thaddeus}.
-In \emph{loc cit.}, transcendental methods are used to prove this statement for the group $G = \PGL_n$.
-Subsequently, Donagi and Pantev proved this statement for general reductive groups over $\C$ in \cite{donagi2012langlands} and Chen and Zhu gave a proof in arbitrary characteristic in \cite{chen-zhu}.
+One may use the Killing form to identify the Hitchin bases $\cA_G\simeq \cA_{G^\vee}$, where $G^\vee$ is the Langlands dual group of $G$ which we take to be defined over $k$.
+Motivated by the framework of mirror symmetry put forth by A. Strominger, S.-T. Yau and E. Zaslow (SYZ), T. Hausel and M. Thaddeus conjectured that $\cP_G$ is dual to $\cP_{G^\vee}$ \cite{hausel-thaddeus}.
+In \emph{loc. cit.} transcendental methods are used to prove the conjecture for $G=\PGL_n$.
+Subsequently, R. Donagi and T. Pantev proved the conjecture for general reductive groups over $\C$ \cite{donagi2012langlands}, and T.-H. Chen and X. Zhu proved the conjecture over algebraically closed fields of positive characteristic in \cite{chen-zhu}.